The coinage of Apollonia and Dyrrhachium:

 |Emission||Ceka #||Class||Year||B.C||Mean weight (g)|

-The next table shows details of all thirteen pieces of this imitation series known to me; some of them have not been available for closer examination.
+The next table shows details of fourteen pieces of this imitation series known to me; some of them have not been available for closer examination.
 I found altogether three different obverse types in this material: XP imitating the obverse of the Xenon-Pyrba-club emission; XH of Xenon-Haropinou, and T of Ktetos-Damenos erroneously read as Tetos or its prototype was already an imitation, see Tetos-Damenos, BMC 58.
 Altogether four obverse dies could be identified: XPA, XHA, TA, and TB.

 All these obverses were coupled with a single reverse type: DYR-PYO-DTA-club; and only two dies could be identified: die A and B.

 There are several die-links among these pieces: either the obverse or the reverse is die equivalent with another piece.
 The follow-up of style degradation helps identify the chronological sequence of the dies.
 Coins marked with the asterisk (#1, 4, 6) are illustrated in the picture above.